AhmadM19/FedCom/README.md

 🔹 Cadvisor for container monitoring  </br>
 🔹 Grafana for data visualization </br>
 🖥️ **Flower Federated Learning Environment:**  </br>
-The Flower server and client containers are initialized and start running.</br>
+The Flower server and client containers are initialized and they start running.</br>

 To see the dashboard at your browser:
 Visit `http://localhost:3000` to enter Grafana dashboard:
 <img width="1440" alt="grafana_home_screen" src="https://github.com/ChoosyDevs/Choosy/assets/59146613/46c1016d-2376-4fdc-ae5f-68c550fc8e46">

-## Results
+## 💡Conclusion
-With four clients having different datasets and different computing resources, the FedCom Federated Model acheived an accuracy of 96.4% from the third round of server aggregation.
-The model used was a feed-forward neural network(FNN) with two hidden layers.
+With four clients having different datasets and different computing resources, the FedCom federated model acheived an accuracy of 96.4% from the third round of server model aggregation.
+The global model used was a feed-forward neural network(FNN) with two hidden layers. </br>
 ![Result Image](data/repoImages/ModelResult.png)
 This project serves as a foundational example for the combination of complex network measures (to improve accuracy) and federated learning environment (to preserve privacy, reduce latency and load) under real-world circumstances where device & data heterogeneity is present.